fluent/fluentd-docker-image/README.md

 For example, to provide a bespoke config and make `fluentd` verbose, then:

-`docker run -ti --rm -v /path/to/dir:/fluentd/etc fluentd -c /fluentd/etc/<conf> -v`
+`docker run -ti --rm -v /path/to/dir:/fluentd/etc fluent/fluentd -c /fluentd/etc/<conf> -v`

 The first `-v` tells Docker to share '/path/to/dir' as a volume and mount it at /fluentd/etc The `-c` after the container name (fluentd) tells `fluentd` where to find the config file